mskwonmath/mskwonmath.github.io/_pages/about.md

 * twistor spaces of quaternionic Kähler manifolds;
 * deformation theory of rational curves in projective manifolds; and
-* algebraic varieties with large symmetry, including spherical varieties.
+* algebraic varieties with large symmetry, especially spherical varieties.